YosysHQ-Docs/AppNote-109/docs/source/index.rst

    * Within.
    * Etc.

-   These operators increases the complexity of the model and may cause that some assertions not converge.
+   These operators increases the complexity of the model and may cause some assertions not converge.